 Another way to enjoy free or cheap accommodation in India is by travelling overnight.

 Journeys that last 10 hours or more can best be done overnight.
-This saves you the next day and a 100% money on your previous night’s accommodation.
+This saves you the next day and 100% money on your previous night’s accommodation.

 Though it might be tough to sleep in trains and buses for some people, initially, with practice the trick can definitely be mastered.

 - Choose a bus with comfortable seats or a sleeper bed.
-Bring your earphones and an eye-mask.
+Bring your earphones and an eye mask.
 Ask the driver (or the helper) to wake you up, if you’re not going to the last stop.

 Other Options To Consider

-Other include like sleeping in the car (if you are doing a road trip), or if you have an early morning flight, spending the night at the airport, also helps you save money while travelling.
+Other include sleeping in the car (if you are doing a road trip), or if you have an early morning flight, spending the night at the airport, which also helps you save money while travelling.

 Just focus on the fact that you do not have thousands of Rupees or hundreds of dollars to spend on expensive hotels.
 You want to see the world.

 So try something unusual and stop saying that travelling is expensive!